 Absolutely no cost or obligation, no credit card needed.
-From 24 July to 27 July.
-No Photos, Skip to Mail, or Secure Call.
+From 23 January to 26 January.
+No Skip to Mail, or Secure Call.

 Location: Durham, North Carolina

 We talked for about an hour before I had to leave for my date.
 Our conversation strayed from internet dating to the usual topics: what do you do?
 Where did you go to college?
 Are you from this area originally? etc. We had a lot in common, but I was anticipating my date that evening and not really thinking about him as anything other than what he was…a friend of a friend.

 My date that night went well.
 I actually saw that guy 3 more times before deciding we were better off as friends.
 As time passed, I didn't really give Alex a second thought until I got on my eHarmony account 2 weeks or so after our first meeting to check out my new matches.
 Much to my surprise, there was a picture and name I recognized.
 I literally laughed out loud.
 Had he been on the site all along and allowed me to talk about it in such depth, or had I convinced another person to join?